The Biden Administration Is Fighting In Court To Keep A Trump-Era Immigration Policy

 "Title 42 is not an immigration authority, but a public health authority," Mayorkas said.
 "To protect the American public.
 To protect the communities along the border.
 And to protect the migrants themselves."

-But physicians and immigrant advocates say that's merely a pretext to quickly remove migrants from the country -- with the most recent example being those sheltered under the International Bridge at the Del Rio port of entry.
+But physicians and immigrant advocates said that position is merely a pretext to remove migrants from the country quickly — with the most recent example being those sheltered under the international bridge at the Del Rio port of entry.

 "What people need to understand is that, yes, the Haiti situation in Del Rio is awful," said Lee Gelernt, an attorney with the American Civil Liberties Union who has fought Title 42 in court across two administrations.
 "But it's only the most recent dramatic illustration of what this Title 42 policy can do."

-Although the Biden White House undid some of former President Donald Trump's harshest immigration policies, it is seeking a balance in order to deter more migrants from crossing the border.
+Although the Biden White House undid some of former President Donald Trump's harshest immigration policies, it is seeking a balance to deter more migrants from crossing the border.

-On Sunday, Border Patrol Chief Raul Ortiz said the government had moved 3,300 individuals from the bridge camp to migrant processing facilities in San Antonio, Laredo and Eagle Pass.
-Ortiz said that the local school system had lent buses to the effort, which he said was being carried out in a "humane and timely manner."
+On Sunday, U.S. Border Patrol Chief Raul Ortiz said the government had moved 3,300 individuals from the bridge camp to migrant processing facilities in San Antonio, Laredo and Eagle Pass, Texas.
+Ortiz said the local school system had lent buses to the effort, which he said was being carried out in a "humane and timely manner."

-Officials say just over 300 have been removed on flights to Haiti.
+Officials said just over 300 have been removed on flights to Haiti.

 "We are working around-the-clock to expeditiously move migrants out of the heat, elements and from underneath this bridge to our processing facilities in order to quickly process and remove individuals from the United States consistent with our laws and our policies," Ortiz said.

 Critics on both the left and right have lashed out at the administration's handling of the situation in Del Rio.
-Hardliners and some Republicans say the Biden administration is letting in too many migrants, while some Democrats say the White House is abandoning migrants.
+Hard-liners and some Republicans said the Biden administration is letting in too many migrants, while some Democrats said the White House is abandoning migrants.

 What comes next?

-Immigrant advocates say they will keep fighting in court to end Title 42.
-They say it is particularly cruel to implement it in this case since Haiti is still recovering from a recent earthquake and major political turmoil.
+Immigrant advocates said they will keep fighting in court to end Title 42.
+They said it is particularly cruel to implement it in this case since Haiti is still recovering from a recent earthquake and major political turmoil.

-The ACLU's Gelernt said that the rights organization is "extremely disappointed, but not shocked" by the Biden administration's decision to appeal the latest Title 42 ruling to the D.C.
-Circuit Court of Appeals.
+The ACLU's Gelernt said that the rights organization is "extremely disappointed but not shocked" by the Biden administration's decision to appeal the latest Title 42 ruling to the D.C.
+Circuit.

 "We would have thought that the Biden administration, given how much they're talking about wanting a humane asylum system, would have at least grappled with the decision," he said.